richromano/ASCOMPentaxCameraDriver/README.md

 # ASCOMPentaxKPCameraDriver

-ASCOM Driver for Pentax KP Camera
+ASCOM Camera and Focuser Driver for Pentax KP Camera

 Developed by Richard Romano